 Was it a conscious decision for you to make drumming your career or did it just happen?

 I went through school still doing all these gigs with my dad and then joined a Bristol drum corps called The Troopers when I was ten.
 I don’t think we were a very good drum corp; we rehearsed twice a week and we also came last in the championships, but it taught me how to play with others and we used to race each other on rudiments trying to become the lead drummer.

 I also did some school orchestras and in the band of the Avon and Somerset fire brigade learning to play with a wind band, playing military type stuff and lots of reading.
 I also did wedding gigs and jazz gigs, so I was always involved with music through school.

-Even my drum teacher at the time, Eddy Clayton, used to dep me out for his gigs so I was playing in the pubs of Bristol when I was 13.
+Even my drum teacher at the time, Eddie Clayton, used to dep me out for his gigs so I was playing in the pubs of Bristol when I was 13.
 Props to all these middle aged jazzers letting a 13 year old boy sit in and count them in.

 I left school and had some crappy jobs which all weren’t really well paid and I just realised I could make nearly enough doing a couple of function gigs on the weekend.
 So I decided I would like to just sit at home and have to do nothing else but just play the drums and see if I can live of that.
 So I did.

 You once made this beautiful comparison between rock and jazz being like “killing someone with a baseball bat vs. putting a pillow over their mouth”.